-In March, international prices and domestic prices increased.
-In April, domestic prices witnessed decrease.
-In May, domestic prices fell sharply owing to a price war that has resulted from new capacity in the US coming on-stream.
 In June, new manufacturing units scaled up production resulting in an oversupply in the market.
 This has caused prices to fall both globally & domestically.
 In July, international prices increased slightly due to a rollover for ethylene contract prices in the futures market.
 Domestically also, prices remained stable due to unchanged demand-supply conditions in the market.
 In August, prices fell due to an oversupply of product and a lack of compensating demand, whilst remaining fairly stable domestically.
 In September, while international prices continued to slide due to oversupply, domestic prices rose, partly due to supply shocks from Saudi Arabia oilfield attack.
 In October, international prices rose thanks to tighter spot supply, while domestic prices fell as supply was normalised.
 In November prices fell internationally and domestically as producers sought to drop their excess inventory, due to overproduction in the United States.
 In December, prices internationally and domestically continued to decline as oversupply in the market met sluggish demand.
+In January, international prices rose due to plant shutdowns in Japan and Thailand, with domestic prices also rising.
+In February, domestic prices remained unchanged.